MohsinKhanAptech/online-shopping-cart/README.md

 username : admin
 password : admin

+#### Note

-Note: you can enter the above details in the user login fields and it will rediret you to the admin login page enter the given details there
+Enter the above details in the user login fields \
+It will rediret you to the admin login page \
+Enter the given details there